 Wireless mice are a game-changer for most computer users.
-There’s no ugly “tail” wiggling across the desk — no visual tether that could suffer potential damage.
+There’s no ugly “tail” wiggling across the desk — no physical tether that could suffer potential damage.
 Even more, newer mice have virtually no latency thanks to modern wireless connectivity.
 Who needs cables, right?

-The best wireless mice at a glance
+The best wireless mice at a glance:

 - The best wireless mouse: Logitech MX Master 2S